Delia Razon

-Delia Razon (born Lucy May Grytz; born August 8, 1931) is a Filipina actress born to a German father and a Spanish Filipina mother.
-She made her debut in 1949 in the LVN Pictures' Krus na Bituin.
-Dona Narcisa de Leon discovered Lucy's talent and gave her the screen name Delia Razon.
+Delia Razon (born Lucy May Dulin Grytz; August 8, 1930 – March 15, 2025) was a Filipino actress born to a German father and a Spanish Filipina mother, who made her debut in 1949 in the LVN Pictures' Krus na Bituin.
+Doña Narcisa de Leon discovered Lucy's talent and gave her the screen name Delia Razon.
 She became popular for her loveteam with Rogelio dela Rosa.
 She married Aurelio Reyes, whose daughter Rea Reyes married Rey "PJ" Abellana, a 1980s movie heartthrob.
 Carla Abellana is Razon's granddaughter.
+She died in Metro Manila, Philippines on March 15, 2025, at the age of 94.